-As summer winds down, bonfire pits become a rare commodity.
-Everyone flocks to the beach for their last taste of summer recreation, and we’ve all experienced the disappointment of arriving to the beach with a cooler of vegan eats only to find that we are too late—the bonfire pits are taken.
+During a socially distant summer, bonfire pits have become a rare commodity.
+With beaches closed and restrictions in place, coming out for summertime s’mores isn’t an easy feat.
 Allow yourself a good sigh, but then brighten up, because you can put your s’mores ingredients to good use at home.
-For the days that prohibit you from enjoying a firepit-torched s’more outdoors, look to one of these nine vegan recipes for an equally satisfying indoor treat.
+For the days that keep you from enjoying a firepit-torched s’more outdoors, look to one of these nine vegan recipes for an equally satisfying indoor treat.

 1. S’mores Bars by Minimalist Baker